-Use big juicy heirloom tomatoes, like I did, or good old fashioned red ones.
+You’ll usually see this pie made with good old fashioned red ones.
 Some Southern cooks use green tomatoes.
-Any way is good, as long as they’re at the peak of their season.
+I love to use fabulous heirlooms, they’re super sweet.
+But any tomato is good, as long as it’s at the peak of its season.

 Yeah it has a cup of mayo and 2 cups of cheese in it, what’s your point?
 It also has fresh basil, vidalia onion, and lots of fresh tomatoes, and I’m going on the assumption that you’re not going to be eating the whole pie yourself!